 Over medium-high heat, cook your onion slices in a buttered or oiled pan, stirring occasionally and adding a teaspoon of water if it’s getting too dry until the onions are rich and browned – about 20 to 30 minutes.
 While you’re letting the onions cook, take the opportunity to grate your gruyere cheese, tear up some Stonefire® Naan to cover the bowls you’ll be serving your soup in, and preheat your broiler.

 The most recognizable part of French Onion Soup is the topper of melted cheese and toasted bread.
-In the Stonefire® Test Kitchen, we use toasted Stonefire® Original Naan (or Stonefire® Naan Dippers® for smaller serving sizes) – its rich, buttery and smoky flavors are magnified when paired with French Onion Soup’s savory and delicious broth.
+In the Stonefire® Test Kitchen, we use toasted Stonefire® Original Naan – its rich, buttery and smoky flavours are magnified when paired with French Onion Soup’s savory and delicious broth.

 Et voilà!
 French Onion Soup made easy!